Someone in the UK just put down a million-pound bet on Joe Biden - Local News 8

 The largest political bet ever made on Betfair Exchange was a £555,000 bet made on Trump in 2016 that came in at about 12:30 am ET, the day after the election, after most of the US polls had closed, but before he was declared a winner.

 But the big money is not always right.
 Watt said one better wagered £550,000 on Hillary Clinton a month before that election.
-And there was a £100,000 bet made that UK would vote to remain in the UK during the 2016 Brexit vote.
+And there was a £100,000 bet made that United Kingdom would vote to remain in the European Union during the 2016 Brexit vote.

 Comments